Additivity and Double Coset formulae for the Motivic and \'Etale Becker-Gottlieb transfer: Mayer-Vietoris and additivity of the transfer

-which denote the transfers induced by the corresponding pre-transfers as in any one of the three contexts of Theorem ~\ref{thm.1}, with respect to a motivic spectrum $\rmM$, as in Conventions ~\ref{add.transf.convents}. .1cm For the remainder of this theorem, we will assume that the base field $k$ is infinite and that it contains a $\sqrt{-1}$. .1cm (iii) Let $\rmM$ denote a motivic spectrum that has the rigidity property (as discussed in Definition ~\ref{rigid.prop}).
+which denote the transfers induced by the corresponding pre-transfers as in any one of the three basic contexts discussed \cite[section 2]{CJ23-T2}, with respect to a motivic spectrum $\rmM$. .1cm For the remainder of this theorem, we will assume that the base field $k$ is infinite and that it contains a $\sqrt{-1}$. {$\sqrt{-1}$} .1cm \item Let $\rmM$ denote a motivic spectrum that has the rigidity property (as discussed in Definition ~\ref{rigid.prop}).
 Let $\cN$ denote the normal bundle associated to the closed immersion $i$ as in (ii), and let $\Th(\cN)$ denotes its Thom-space.
 Then we obtain in all characteristics